 The magnificent monument to Burke & Wills stands in the centre of the intersection of Collins and Russell Streets.
 This bronze sculpture was created by Charles Summers in 1865, just four years after the tragic death of the expedition leaders.
 Originally sited on the corner of Collins and Russell Streets, the increase in Melbourne's traffic and the laying of tram tracks led to the monument being moved in 1886 to a reserve in Spring Street, opposite Parliament House on the corners of Spring, Lonsdale and Nicholson Streets.
 In 1973 the monument was again moved, this time to Carlton Gardens while Parliament Station was constructed.
 Then in 1979 the monument was positioned in the new City Square on the corner of Swanston and Collins Streets.
 Its position directly above a waterfall caused some damage from corrosion.
-In 1994 the statue was restored and moved to its present location at the corner of Swanston and Collins Streets in the City Square.
+In 1994 the statue was restored and moved back to the corner of Swanston and Collins Streets in the City Square.
 2017 saw the statue placed in storage whilst the Metro Rail Project is underway, and will not be seen again in public until around 2023 after the Project is completed, but its proposed location is still undecided.

 Photograph attributed to Henry Beaufoy Merlin working with the American & Australasian Photographic Company.